The Motorola One 5G Ace sports great features for a budget phone, but its nighttime photo quality may hold it back.

 Motorola One 5G Ace Smartphone Review

-Motorola has a loyal following for its budget-conscious phones, as evidenced by your feedback here on the channel and why shouldn't they?
+Motorola has a loyal following for its budget-conscious phones, as shown by your feedback on our YouTube channel.
+And why shouldn't they?

-Motorola produces solid handsets which offer a mix of excellent battery life and features.
-And while not everything they put out comes tops our lists, one of their latest handsets may just hold enough cards to win a spot in your hand.
+Motorola produces solid handsets that offer a mix of excellent battery life and features.
+And while not everything it puts out tops our lists, one of its latest handsets may just hold enough cards to win a spot in your hand.

-Let's get into my review of the Moto One Ace 5G.
+Let's get into my Motorola One 5G Ace review.